FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/CFT_configuration_concepts_Start_here/Translation_table_concepts.md

 The identifier
 of these tables is the value of the DEFAULT parameter of the CFTPARM command.
 It is, however, possible to replace, modify or delete these internal tables by CFTXLATE commands having this identifier.
-When {{< TransferCFT/componentshortname  >}} does not find an associated table for these 4 transfer criteria, it looks for the default table (value of the DEFAULT parameter of the CFTPARM command, for the XLATE parameter).
+When Transfer CFT{{< TransferCFT/componentshortname  >}} does not find an associated table for these 4 transfer criteria, it looks for the default table (value of the DEFAULT parameter of the CFTPARM command, for the XLATE parameter).